 Health literacy demands are tasks individuals and whānau need to do to get well and keep well, and those created at points of contact with health services.
-For example, tasks may include:
+For example, tasks may include the following:

-Literacy and child health: a systematic review American Medical Association, 2009
+Literacy and child health – a systematic review American Medical Association, US, 2009

-Health literacy: a prescription to end confusion Institute of Medicine, USA, 2004
+Health literacy – a prescription to end confusion Institute of Medicine, US, 2004

-Healthy people US Department of Health and Human Services
+Healthy people Department of Health and Human Services, US

-Comprehensive section covering various topics from background, research findings to skills needed and additional resources National network of libraries of medicine (USA)
+Comprehensive section covering various topics from background, research findings to skills needed and additional resources National Network of Libraries of Medicine, US

-Health literacy - wide range of health literacy links and resources Medline Plus
+Health literacy – wide range of health literacy links and resources Medline Plus, US